 1. Wait until you feel comfortable

 When online dating, you'll probably come across some profiles that say, "Not looking for a pen pal," or "If you don't want to meet up, swipe left."
-While it's important to eventually meet potential partners in person, don't feel pressured to meet someone before you're 100 percent comfortable.2
+While it's important to meet potential partners in person, don't feel pressured to meet someone before you're 100 percent comfortable.2

-If you want to wait longer, don't feel embarrassed or pressured—the right person will give you the time you need to feel totally comfortable.
+If you want to wait longer, don't feel embarrassed or pressured—the right person will give you the time you need to feel comfortable.

 2. Do a little digging